Logan Stanley

 Logan Stanley Bio

-Logan Stanley is a Canadian professional ice hockey defenceman who plays for the Winnipeg Jets of the National Hockey League (NHL).
-Born on May 26, 1998, in Kitchener, Ontario, he was drafted 18th overall by the Jets in the 2016 NHL Entry Draft.
-Stanley’s early career included significant achievements in junior hockey, setting the stage for his professional journey in the NHL.
+Logan Stanley is a Canadian professional ice hockey defenceman currently playing for the Winnipeg Jets of the National Hockey League.
+Born on 26 May 1998 in Kitchener, Ontario, Stanley was drafted 18th overall by the Jets in the 2016 NHL Entry Draft.
+Standing 6 feet 7 inches tall and weighing 225 pounds, he is one of the larger defencemen in the league and is known for his physical style of play.

 Early Life and Background